infopark/scrivito_elastic_slider_widget/README.md

 # Scrivito Elastic Slider

-This Gem adds an Elastic Slider Widget to [Scrivito](http://scrivito.com).
+A Scrivito widget to add a fullscreen slider depending on bootstrap.

 ## Prerequisites

-Use Bootstrap 3.2 in your Rails App.
+This widget requires bootstrap 3.

 ## Installation

-Add the gem to your Gemfile:
+Add this line to your application's Gemfile:

     gem 'scrivito_elastic_slider_widget'

-Add this line to your application Stylesheet manifest:
+Add this line to your application stylesheet manifest:

     *= require scrivito_elastic_slider_widget

-Add this line to your editing Stylesheet manifest:
+## Better details view

-    //= require scrivito_elastic_slider_widget
+The details view of the elastic slider widget uses [Scrivito Advanced Editors](https://github.com/Scrivito/scrivito_advanced_editors) accordion feature.
+You can add this gem to your Gemfile to activate it.